ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 ### [Test PING and PWD](IMAGE/pwd.md)

-### 4. Now that you have determined that Replicants new application is vulnerable to command injection, you are tasked with using the dot-dot-slash method to design two payloads that will display the contents of the following files:
+### 4. Test the dot-dot-slash method to design two payloads that will display the contents of the following files:

 **<u>Attempting to access etc/passwd:</u>**